-Professor Bauer is also an advisor in Women's Studies and in International Relations.
+Professor Bauer is also an advisor in Women's, Gender, and Sexuality Studies and in International Relations.

-Feminism, Existentialism and Phenomenology, Ordinary Language Philosophy, Philosophy and Film
+Feminism, Existentialism and Phenomenology, Philosophical Method, Philosophy and Film

-Nancy Bauer is interested in thinking about what philosophy is and what role it plays, or should or might play, in everyday human life.
+Nancy Bauer is currently serving as Dean of the School of the Museum of Fine Arts at Tufts and as Dean of Academic Affairs for Arts and Sciences—a position to which she was appointed in 2012.
+In all of her roles, she is interested in thinking about what philosophy is and what role it plays, or should or might play, in everyday human life.
 Her writing explores these issues, especially as they arise in reflection about gender and philosophy, the history of philosophy, and philosophy and film.
-Her book on Simone de Beauvoir's The Second Sex was published by Columbia University Press in 2001, and she has just published a new book called How to Do Things With Pornography (Harvard University Press, 2015).
+She is the author of the books How to Do Things With Pornography (Harvard University Press, 2015) and Simone de Beauvoir, Philosophy, and Feminism (Columbia University Press, 2001).
 Bauer received her Ph.D. in Philosophy from Harvard after majoring in Social Studies as an undergraduate, working as a reporter and a medical writer, and attending divinity school.
-She enjoys hanging out with her family; wrestling with the Sunday NYT crossword puzzle, running hither and yon, and listening to all things rock and roll.
+She enjoys hanging out with her family; wrestling with the Sunday NYT crossword puzzle, lifting heavy weights, and listening to all things rock and roll.
 She's also never without her knitting.